osquery/foundation/docs/office-hours/20191029_meeting_notes.md

 In January 2020, the requirements for notarization become a bit stricter. (well, they revert to what they were prior to apple relaxing them).
 Notably, we must codesign to use the hardened runtime.
-We should test that things work
+We should test that things work.